johannesdz/blackjack/README.md

 ## Open todos:

-- Get feedback, if move was correct according to basic strategy
 - Allow different table settings like surrender, number of decks, dealer peek, double options, ...
 - Allow more training modes like train pairs, soft hands, weak hands and other szenarios